-Tempeh starter culture | make your own tempeh
+Tempeh starter culture | make your own tempeh at home

 14,99

-Description
+Product Description

 What is tempeh?

 Tempeh is a well-known, nutritious, healthy, and tasty fermented soybean cake from Indonesia.
 You make it from soy beans, but it also works well with other beans.
 In many cases the result is even tastier.
-Our tempeh starter is the original Indonesian variety with both Rhizopus Oligosporis and Rhizopus Oryzae fungi.
+Our Tempeh starter culture is the original Indonesian variety with both Rhizopus Oligosporis and Rhizopus Oryzae fungi.

 Content of our tempeh starter